Ecogen engineers are ready to help to create a thermoelectric system for:

 According to specifications used by Ecogen Company during production of its products, thermoelectric coolers do not change their properties under the following conditions:

-- sinusoidal vibration with frequency ranging from 20 Hz to 2,000 Hz, with acceleration amplitude of 20 g along three axes;
+- sinusoidal vibration with frequency ranging from 10 Hz to 50 Hz, with vibration displacement amplitude 0.5mm;

 Ecogen tends to supply TEM’s with attached lead wires to facilitate TEM’s installation and power supply connection.
 Wire gauge and length are to be specified by our customers.
 The minimum wire length is 20 mm.
 The standard tolerance on stripping and pre-tinning of loose ends of lead wires is ± 1,0 mm.
 Ecogen standard tolerance on wire length is ± 2% at wire length exceeding 50 mm, and ± 1 mm for shorter wires.
 Ecogen TEM’s with protruding outer tabs (electrodes) are equipped with colour shrink tubes to electrically isolate the soldering joint of wire attachment to TEM’s outer tabs.
 Much attention and care should be paid if lead wire attachment is done outside Ecogen factory.
 It is highly important to use Bi-Sn solder with 1390C melting temperature for for standard and HT(120) coolers and POS-61 solder - for high-temperature HT (150) coolers and tin-antimony solder for high-temperature HT (200) coolers.

 Ecogen metallized TEMs make up one of the supply options.
 Metallized TEMs are not subject to lapping.
 They are solder-mounted onto heat sinks or heat exchangers.
 TEM’s metallized external surfaces of the substrate material plates can be coated with 950C solder to ease TEM’s soldering procedure.